tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 Version 3.46 Goals:
 - Refactor code to migrate variables from stateful_dict => active_gs
-- Migrate most helper() functions to methods of active_gs

 Notes:
 - Approach is to migrate variables one sub-dict at a time